-The Morris Challenge offers an exclusive opportunity for west central Minnesota high school students to see how UMN Morris has designed, developed, and implemented sustainable solutions to address challenges on campus and in the community.
+The AgCountry Challenge offers an exclusive opportunity for west central Minnesota high school students to see how UMN Morris has designed, developed, and implemented sustainable solutions to address challenges on campus and in the community.

 To do this, university faculty and staff share the why and how behind the work—offering insights and experiences that build on what high school students know and can do.
-In this way, Morris Challenge is honoring the university’s 60-plus-year commitment to provide educational opportunities for young people in west central Minnesota.
+In this way, AgCountry Challenge is honoring the university’s 60-plus-year commitment to provide educational opportunities for young people in west central Minnesota.

-Morris Challenge Events
+AgCountry Challenge Events

 Students' Reactions